O’Donnell guilty plea: ‘I intentionally killed her, then hid the body'

 - The two Jackson County charges will run concurrently (same time) but will be added to the Randolph County sentence of 43 years for a total of 50 years.

+Butch Smith confirmed he found his mother’s body, wrapped in one of his old comforters and shoved under a tarp in her driveway.

+“I will never not be able to see that picture burned into my brain,” Smith said.
+“The smell of the dead body laying outside wrapped up and under a tarp for approximately a week in a hot Arkansas summer was nausea inducing in and of itself.
+The swarm of flies that flew out and surrounded me.
+The sight of her white blonde hair moving because of the number of maggots crawling on her.
+The last memory of her that I have was of me making that 911 call and trying not to vomit all over at the sight and smell of my mother’s body.”

-Following the sentencing, Sheriff Kevin Bell told Region 8 News’ Miranda Reynolds that O’Donnell stabbed Collins to death.
+Sheriff Kevin Bell told Region 8 News’ Miranda Reynolds that O’Donnell stabbed Collins to death.

 Background